3xpl0it-0/arbsizes/README.md

 # requirements
 first of all you'll need to create a telegram bot and get a key. reach out to @BotFather on telegram, the process is a walk-through so you should manage okay. put the key you get into a .env file in the working directory (the folder you're going to download/clone this code to). when the key is pasted into the file, write token=key exactly that way with no spaces and no apostrophes.

+next steps, you'll need the following libraries installed: python-dotenv, telebot. the others are already installed with python.

 # intro
  **not financial advice**
 the purpose of this bot is to ensure constant return on a two-way arbitrage when sports betting; profit size is not dependant on which side wins.